discretize/discretize-guides/fractals/snowblind/index.md

 <GridItem sm="7">
 ## Forest <Item id="8883" disableText/><Item id="24667" disableText/>

 After the Elemental Source is destroyed, everyone except the fastest player can `/gg` and wait for the next checkpoint at the cave to trigger.
-Mobility skills and <Item id="49940"/> are very good here, **skip videos below**.
+Mobility skills and <Item id="85244"/> / <Item id="49940"/> are very good here, **skip videos below**.
 </GridItem>

 <GridItem sm="12">